Petre Pandrea: Debut

 The Craiova protesters had meanwhile asked Ibrăileanu to end his collaboration with the young writer.
 Ibrăileanu, who had been impressed upon discovering that Pandrea had talent, took his side, inviting him to move to Iași (Marcu never took him up this offer), and adding him to the list of permanent contributors.
 Pandrea was however shy about his contributions, and for the next forty years prevented anyone from publishing his photograph.
 Shortly after being acknowledged by Ibrăileanu, he took his Baccalaureate, magna cum laude.
 He was accepted by the University of Bucharest, where he heard lectures by Ionescu (who had moved on from Dealu), Dimitrie Gusti, and Vasile Pârvan, with the latter becoming his lifelong model.
 He also heard "some 2—3 lectures" by the respected historian and doctrinaire Nicolae Iorga, but generally avoided him out of shyness, and because Iorga had quarreled with Ibrăileanu.

 During his university years, Marcu bonded with the future historian Mihail Polihroniade, in whose home on Lucaci Street he met various young intellectuals of various political hues, including Nicolae Carandino, Mircea Eliade, Petru Comarnescu, Barbu Brezianu, Vasile Marin, Ioan Victor Vojen, and Toma Vlădescu.
 Pandrea, who amazed his peers with his "multilateral" expertise and his fluent speaking of four languages, had his first political involvement as a leftist: in 1924, he publicly supported French communist Henri Barbusse, who was conferencing in Bucharest, and was beaten up during a standoff with the National-Christian Defense League.
 In 1925, as part of a field trip, he visited Doftana Prison.
 It was here that he first became aware of the need for prison reform.

 Pandrea took his licentiate in 1926.
 He then became a Doctor of Juridical Science, again magna cum laude, presenting a paper on the legal philosophy of Simion Bărnuțiu.
 It first saw print in the academic journal Revista de Drept Public (in 1928), and was then expanded and published as a volume by Editura Fundațiilor Regale (in 1935).
 Historian Grigore Traian Pop notes that this choice of a subject was "almost bizarre", inaugurating a pattern of eccentricity in Pandrea's scholarly career.
 In a posthumous review, Sever Voinescu, himself a lawyer a journalist, suggested that the Bărnuțiu monograph was still readable, revealing "Petre Pandrea's exceptional quality as a jurist".
 Marcu was singled out for the chair of encyclopedic jurisprudence, and sent for specialization at the Humboldt University of Berlin, in Weimar Germany (from 1926).
-He then also took courses at Heidelberg University and Ludwig Maximilian University of Munich, and from 1928 or 1929 was employed as a press attaché by the Romanian legation in Berlin.
+He then also took courses at Heidelberg University and Ludwig-Maximilians-Universität München, and from 1928 or 1929 was employed as a press attaché by the Romanian legation in Berlin.
 He was reportedly also an "honorary correspondent" of the right-wing Bucharest daily, Curentul.
 He traveled about, attending lectures at the Universities of Paris, Vienna (where he heard Sigmund Freud), Rome, Prague, and Budapest.
 While in France, he met and befriended the Oltenian expatriate sculptor, Constantin Brâncuși.